struct/mathilda/README.md

 	* extract_host_from_uri(std::string const &) - Extracts the hostname from a URI
 	* extract_path_from_uri(std::string const &) - Extracts the path from a URI
 	* normalize_uri(std::string const &) - Attempts to normalize a URI

+### MathildaDNS class functions

+One of the slowest parts of writing networked tools is DNS lookups.
+These class methods should make that easier.
+The functions with the _a suffix denote an asynchronous call.
+These functions resolve multiple hostnames or IP addresses and block until they complete or until 30 seconds has passed.
+The MathildaDNS class only contains a very simple DNS cache in the form of a std::map.
+The key to this map is a string containing an IP address and the data is a hostname it maps to.
+IP addresses in the cache are unique but hostnames may not be (i.e. multiple IP addresses will map to a single hostname).
+This cache is very simple and is only helpful if you are repeatedly scanning the same set of hosts over and over.

+	* name_to_addr(std::string const &, std::vector<std::string> &, bool) - Synchronous DNS name to address translation
+	* name_to_addr_a(std::vector<std::string> const &, std::vector<std::string> &) - Asynchronous DNS name to address translation
+	* addr_to_name(std::string const &, std::vector<std::string> &, bool) - Synchronous DNS address to name translation
+	* addr_to_name_a(std::vector<std::string> const &ips, std::vector<std::string> &) - Asynchronous DNS address to name translation
+	* flush_cache() - Flushes the DNS cache within the class
+	* disable_cache() - Disables the caching mechanism
+	* enable_cache() - Enables the caching mechanism

 ### Response Structure